svartika/MarvelApp/README.md

 	            }
 	        });
 	    }

-INDIVAR -> how is theclick passed to main activity from here In MarvelCharacterListAdapter,
+In MarvelCharacterListAdapter,  I set the ClickListener to the binding of the ViewHolder.

        public class MarvelCharacterListAdapter ...
         	AbsCharactersListPageController.AbsMarvelCharacterClickedListener marvelCharacterClickedListener;